 Durango Adult Education Center is a caring learning community.
-Its mission is to fill educational gaps by equipping adults, children and families with the skills and knowledge necessary for 21st century careers, post-secondary education and social and economic mobility.
+Its mission is to fill educational gaps by providing the skills and knowledge necessary for livable wage careers, post-secondary education and social and economic mobility.

 Helen James founded the Durango Adult Education Center (DAEC) in 1987.
 Her vision was to help those who had barriers to education secure a brighter future.
 The DAEC’s original mission started with adult basic literacy and English as a Second Language courses for those who were falling through the educational cracks.
 The DAEC relied on donations from individuals and grants, using volunteer teachers to tutor and build capacity.

 Over the past 27 years, we have assisted thousands of people improve their lives through education.
 With our help, students from the DAEC have worked their way out of poverty through a better education.
 Over 900 GED graduates have met or exceeded their educational and personal goals.
 Some graduates have continued on to higher education.
 Others have been able to sustain their own living by securing better jobs.